EifelMono/Bugs-all-over-the-world/VisualStudioCodeWindows/README.md

-DocFX close terminate the terminal
+Terminal Window closes with error on terminate a DocFx process in the terminal

 Visual studio Code 1.32.1
 DocFx 2.40.12.0